fossfest/.github/profile/README.md

 **Date**: May 27 2023, Saturday

 ## Ticket cost
-1. For students - 139 INR (99 INR for Early Bird)
+1. For students - 139 INR
-2. For everyone else- 239 INR (199 INR Early Bird)
+2. For everyone else- 239 INR

 ## Expected Participants
 We expect around 100 to 150 people.